Options 9 Business Conduct

 (1) a party narrows the spread for a security by placing an order inside the NBBO; and

-(2) the party then submits an order on the opposite side of the market that executes against another market participant that joined the new inside market established by the order described in paragraph (b)(1).
+(2) the party then submits an order on the opposite side of the market that executes against another market participant that joined the new inside market established by the order described in paragraph

-(b) Applicability.
-Unless otherwise indicated, the order of the events indicating the pattern does not modify the applicability of the Rule.
-Further, disruptive quoting and trading activity includes a pattern or practice in which of the quoting and trading activity is conducted on the Exchange as well as a pattern or practice in which some portion of the quoting or trading activity is conducted on the Exchange and the other portions of the quoting or trading activity are conducted on one or more other exchanges.
+activity is conducted on the Exchange as well as a pattern or practice in which some portion of the quoting or trading activity is conducted on the Exchange and the other portions of the quoting or trading activity are conducted on one or more other exchanges.

 [Adopted June 6, 2019 (SR-ISE-2019-17); amended March 18, 2020 (SR-ISE-2020-11), operative April 17, 2020.]

-No Member, person associated with a Member or applicant to become a Member shall make any false statements or misrepresentations in any application, report or other communication to the Exchange, and no Member or person associated with a Member shall make any false statement or misrepresentation to the Clearing Corporation with respect to the reporting or clearance of any Exchange Transaction or adjust any position at the Clearing Corporation in any class of options traded on the Exchange except for the purpose of correcting a bona fide error in recording or transferring the position to another account.
+No Member, person associated with a Member or applicant to become a Member shall make any false statements or misrepresentations in any application, report or other communication to the Exchange, and no Member or person associated with a Member shall make

 [Adopted June 6, 2019 (SR-ISE-2019-17).]

-(a) No Member shall effect or induce the purchase, sale or exercise of any security for the purpose of creating or inducing a false, misleading, or artificial appearance of activity in such security or in the underlying security, or for the purpose of unduly or improperly influencing the market price of such security or of the underlying security or for the purpose of making a price which does not reflect the true state of the market in such security or in the underlying security.
+(a) No Member shall effect or induce the purchase, sale or exercise of any security for the purpose of creating or inducing a false, misleading, or artificial appearance of activity in such security or in the underlying security, or for the purpose of unduly

 (b) No Member or any other person or organization subject to the jurisdiction of the Exchange shall directly or indirectly participate in or have any interest in the profit of a manipulative operation or knowingly manage or finance a manipulative operation.
-For the purposes of this paragraph but without limitation:

-(1) any pool, syndicate or joint account, whether in corporate form or otherwise, organized or used intentionally for the purposes of unfairly influencing the market price of any security by means of options or otherwise and for the purpose of making a profit thereby, shall be deemed to be a manipulative operation;
+(1) any pool, syndicate or joint account, whether in corporate form or otherwise, organized or used intentionally for the purposes of unfairly influencing the market price of any security by means of

 (2) the soliciting of subscriptions to any such pool, syndicate or joint account shall be deemed to be managing a manipulative operation; and

-(3) the carrying on margin of either a "long" or a "short" position in securities for, or the advancing of credit through loans of money or of securities to, any such pool syndicate or joint account shall be deemed to be financing a manipulative operation.
+(3) the carrying on margin of either a "long" or a "short" position in securities for, or the advancing of credit through loans of money or of securities to, any such pool syndicate or joint account

 [Adopted June 6, 2019 (SR-ISE-2019-17).]

-No Member shall give any compensation or gratuity in any one year in excess of $50.00 to any employee of the Exchange or in excess of $100.00 to any employee of any other Member or of any non-Member broker, dealer, bank or institution, without the prior consent of the employer and of the Exchange.
+No Member shall give any compensation or gratuity in any one year in excess of $50.00 to any employee of the Exchange or in excess of $100.00 to any employee of any other Member or of any non-Member broker, dealer, bank or institution, without the prior

 [Adopted June 6, 2019 (SR-ISE-2019-17).]

-No Member shall circulate, in any manner, rumors of a character which might affect market conditions in any security; provided, however, that this Rule shall not prohibit discussion of unsubstantiated information, so long as its source and unverified nature are disclosed.
+No Member shall circulate, in any manner, rumors of a character which might affect market conditions in any security; provided, however, that this Rule shall not prohibit discussion of unsubstantiated information, so long as its source and unverified nature

 [Adopted June 6, 2019 (SR-ISE-2019-17).]

-(a) Every Member, other than a lessor that is neither registered, nor required to be registered, as a broker-dealer under Section 15 of the Exchange Act, shall establish, maintain and enforce written policies and procedures reasonably designed, taking into consideration the nature of the Member's business, to prevent the misuse of material nonpublic information by such Member or persons associated with such Member in violation of the Exchange Act and Exchange Rules.
+(a) Every Member, other than a lessor that is neither registered, nor required to be registered, as a broker-dealer under Section 15 of the Exchange Act, shall establish, maintain and enforce written policies and procedures reasonably designed, taking into

 (1) Misuse of material nonpublic information includes, but is not limited to:

-(i) trading in any securities issued by a corporation, partnership, or Funds, as defined in Options 4, Section 3(h), or a trust or similar entities, or in any related securities or related options or other derivative securities, or in any related non-U.S. currency, non-U.S. currency options, futures or options on futures on such currency, or any other derivatives based on such currency, or in any related commodity, related commodity futures or options on commodity futures or any other related commodity derivatives, while in possession of material nonpublic information concerning that corporation or those Funds or that trust or similar entities;
+other derivative securities, or in any related non-U.S. currency, non-U.S. currency options, futures or options on futures on such currency, or any other derivatives based on such currency, or in any related commodity, related commodity futures or options

-(ii) trading in an underlying security or related options or other derivative securities, or in any related non-U.S. currency, non-U.S. currency options, futures or options on futures on such currency, or in any related commodity, related commodity futures or options on commodity futures or any other related commodity derivatives, or any other derivatives based on such currency while in possession of material nonpublic information concerning imminent transactions in the above; and
+or in any related commodity, related commodity futures or options on commodity futures or any other related commodity derivatives, or any other derivatives based on such currency while in possession of material nonpublic information concerning imminent transactions

-(iii) disclosing to another person any material nonpublic information involving a corporation, partnership, or Funds or a trust or similar entities whose shares are publicly traded or an imminent transaction in an underlying security or related securities or in the underlying non-U.S. currency or any related non-U.S. currency options, futures or options on futures on such currency, or in any related commodity, related commodity futures or options on commodity futures or any other related commodity derivatives, or any other derivatives based on such currency for the purpose of facilitating the possible misuse of such material nonpublic information.
+in an underlying security or related securities or in the underlying non-U.S. currency or any related non-U.S. currency options, futures or options on futures on such currency, or in any related commodity, related commodity futures or options on commodity

 (2) Each Member shall establish, maintain and enforce the following policies and procedures as appropriate for the nature of each Member's business: